Mara-Li/YAFPA/README.md

 - Moves image in `assets/img` and convert (with alt support)
 - Converts highlight (`==mark==` to `[[mark::highlight]]`)
 - Converts "normal" writing to GFM markdown (adding `  \n` each `\n`)
-- Supports non existant file (adding a css for that 😉)
+- Supports non existent file (adding a css for that 😉)
 - Supports image flags css (Lithou snippet 🙏)
 - Support normal and external files (convert "normal markdown link" to "wikilinks")